LAWS 3031 Insolvency Law and Policy

 Coordinator Timothy Mcgrath Opens in new window

 Description The laws regulating insolvency administration have developed over time into an integral component of the legal system, domestic and international.
-By purposive analysis of the Australian and cross-border legislative provisions, this unit introduces the law and public policies by which regulators administer insolvent corporate entities and persons, and examines potential outcomes, including restructuring proposals.
+By purposive analysis of the Australian and cross-border legislative provisions, this subject introduces the law and public policies by which regulators administer insolvent corporate entities and persons, and examines potential outcomes, including restructuring proposals.

 Discipline Law, Not Elsewhere Classified.

 Check your HECS Band contribution amount via the Fees page.